-I feel however, that we architects have a special duty and mission… (to contribute) to the socio-cultural development of architecture and urban planning.
+I feel however, that we architects have a special duty and mission… (to contribute) to the socio-cultural development of architecture and urban planning.– Kenzo Tange1

-- To shift from a radial centripetal system to a system of linear development;
+- Shift from a radial centripetal system to a system of linear development.

-- To find a means of bringing the city structure, the transportation system, and urban architecture into organic unity; and
+- Unite the city structure, transportation system, and urban architecture into an organic whole.

-- To find a new urban spatial order that would reflect the open organization and the spontaneous mobility of contemporary society.
+- Create a new urban spatial order that would reflect the open organization and spontaneous mobility of contemporary society.

-Tange incorporated urban concepts such as mobility, urban structure, linear civic axis, and city as a process into a powerful architectural language and tried to elevate them to a new notion of the relationship between the whole and the part, and between the permanent and the transient.
-However, Tange’s approach to these concepts was symbolic rather than practical, an orientation that was also manifest in his later works.
-His vision for establishing a new spatial order for the continuously expanding and transforming metropolis was ultimately a utopian ideal.
+Tange used urban concepts such as mobility, urban structure, linear civic axis, and city as a process to create a powerful architectural language that elevated these concepts to a new level of understanding between the whole and the part, as well as between the permanent and the transient.
+However, Tange’s approach was more symbolic than practical, and his vision of establishing a new spatial order for the continuously expanding and transforming metropolis was a utopian ideal.

 In the past, people walked along streets until they came to their destination and then simply disappeared into the door.
 With automobiles on the street, however, everything is different.
-In the first place, it is necessary to divide pedestrians from vehicles, to create highways and streets that are for the exclusive use of vehicles.
-Thanks to the coming of the automiobile, there is needfor a new order in which a vehicle can move from afast highway to a slower one and then come to a stop at the destination.
+It is necessary to divide pedestrians from vehicles and create highways and streets that are for the exclusive use of vehicles.
+Thanks to the automobile, there is a need for a new order in which a vehicle can move from a fast highway to a slower one and then come to a stop at the destination.– Kenzo Tange1